jhaab2/abhishekjha.github.io/README.md

-# Global App running on ECS Frontend by Apache Webserver
+# Architecting a Global App on AWS: ECS, Multi-Region Deployment, and Apache Integration